-67-year-old male patient with Type 2 diabetes presented with a 1 year history of a right foot ulcer and symptoms of infection with osteomyelitis caused by Staphylococcus aureus.
-Previous treatment involved 9 months I.V. antibiotics and regular re-dressing with no improvement.
-Most oral antibiotics were contraindicated due to a history of Clostridium difficile.
+67-year-old male patient with Type 2 diabetes presented with a 1 year history of a right foot ulcer and symptoms of infection with osteomyelitis caused by Staphylococcus aureus

-After surgical debridement and thorough irrigation, STIMULAN mixed with gentamicin and vancomycin was placed in the wound site.
+After surgical debridement and thorough irrigation, STIMULAN was used to fill the resulting dead space.
+Gentamicin and vancomycin were used to treat the infection.
 A 3 day perioperative course of I.V. antibiotic therapy was administered based on a bone biopsy with no other antibiotics used post-operatively.

 5 weeks post-surgery the surgical wound and ulcer had healed and erythema and swelling had fully reduced.
 ESR and CRP were within normal limits and x-rays showed no deterioration.
 At 3 months the patient was mobilising normally, free from infection and STIMULAN had fully absorbed.
 Implantation of STIMULAN negated the need to perform a full forefoot amputation.